bless-net/committee-node/README.md

 ls -la data validator-data    # should resolve to /mnt/*
 ```

-`bls_keys/` stays on the root disk — it is small and sensitive; back it up separately from the bulk data volumes.
+`bls_keys/` stays on the droplet root disk — it is small and sensitive; back it up separately from the bulk data volumes.

-### 5. Configure environment and keys
+### 6. Configure environment and keys

 Copy the example templates — do **not** edit the `.example` files in place: